 - Knocks the ball further away from the goal

 The defensive player shall be excluded for 20 seconds.
-If the tactical foul is committed toward the end of the game to prevent a goal, it is a penalty foul.
+If the tactical foul is committed in the final minute of the game to prevent a goal, it is a penalty foul.